Medicaid vs Medicare Differences

 Applying for Medicaid

-There are several key steps involved in applying for Medicaid.
-These include:
+There will likely be several steps involved in applying for Medicaid.
+These may include:

 Dual Eligibility: Combining Medicare and Medicaid Coverage